timorunge/ansible-freeipa/README.md

 and also with [patches for FreeIPA 4.6.4](files/patches/Debian/4.6.4).

-At the moment it's not possible to use this role to install FreeIPA server on Debian 9.4.
-Since the package `dogtag-pki` is not present.
-The FreeIPA client instead can be installed on Debian 9.4 if you combine this role with [timorunge.sssd](https://github.com/timorunge/ansible-sssd).
+At the moment it's not possible to use this role to install FreeIPA server on Debian 9.4 since the package `dogtag-pki` is not present.
+The FreeIPA client can be installed on Debian 9.4 if you combine this role with [timorunge.sssd](https://github.com/timorunge/ansible-sssd).
 For further details please take a look at the [dependencies](#dependencies), [example 4](#4-install-freeipa-with-timorungesssd) and